BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/content/posts/misc/2023-12-23-rust-macros-and-crafting-interpreters.md

 > Note: `rlox` is the name of the first interpreter I'm building, from the book.
 Robert implements the first in Java and calls it _jlox_, and the second in C and calls it _clox_.
 I will be writing both in Rust, so once I'm done with `rlox`, I'm not quite sure what to name the second.

 > **Random Aside**: I avoided asking Githup Copilot to do all my work for me.
 I think I could have fed it the macro syntax I wanted to use and the result I was looking for and it would have spat out exactly the macro that I needed.
 But I feel that would have robbed me of the opportunity to learn how macros in Rust actually work.
 For example, did you know that unlike, say, [C](https://www.programiz.com/c-programming/c-preprocessor-macros), macros in rust do not expand into text but rather into [directly into AST](https://rustc-dev-guide.rust-lang.org/macro-expansion.html).
 I feel these are the fascinating tidbits are what you miss unless you do your own research.
+However, for running through and making sense of error messages, I find it to be the perfect tool.